Headrick sextuplets graduate from Norwich High School

 "It hasn't affected me too much," he says.
 "I don't really go out."

-Sean says he was fine with no school effectively ending early, but was disappointed with the cancellation of events including prom and graduation.
+Sean says he was fine with school effectively ending early, but was disappointed with the cancellation of events including prom and graduation.

 "I was happy that school was canceled, and then I realized everything I wouldn't be able to do," he says.

-Grant says a lot of the family was disappointed they weren't able to see him and his five brothers and sisters graduate..
+Grant says a lot of the family was disappointed they weren't able to see him and his five brothers and sisters graduate.

 The Headrick sextuplets say they aren't going to dwell on the situation they can't control.